 - 1 bay leaf

 - 3 cups baby spinach

 - 1 tsp coarse salt

 - 2 tbsp Colavita Roasted Garlic Extra-Virgin Olive Oil

 - 175 g fontina cheese , sliced

 - 1 tsp each salt and pepper

-- Mince garlic into a paste rub on one side of the steak.
-Let sit in fridge for an hour
+- Mince the garlic into a paste and rub it on one side of the steak.
+Let it sit in fridge for an hour.

 Make the Risotto

 - Remove 3 teaspoons grated zest from 1 lemon; halve the lemon, and squeeze out the juice.
 Set zest and juice aside.